SixSq/old.sixsq.github.com/about-us.md

   <h2>Amazon</h2>
   <p><img src="/img/content/AWS_SolutionProvider_logo_RGB_Trans.png" alt="Amazon Solution Provider" /></p>

-SixSq is a registered Amazon Solution Provider, with a dedicated [SlipStream service](https://slipstream.sixsq.com) configured to deploy on Amazon's EC2 service.
+SixSq is a registered Amazon Solution Provider, with a dedicated <a href="https://slipstream.sixsq.com">SlipStream service</a> configured to deploy on Amazon's EC2 service.
 This means you can use SlipStream's simplicity and automation features to take advantage of Amazon's public cloud.</p>
 </div>

 <div class="container spacy">